ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 stakeholder in SKA.

 .. note::
-   Some of these metrics are already collected and displayed in https://argos.engageska-portugal.pt (username=viewer, password=viewer).
+   Some of these metrics are collected and displayed in https://argos.engageska-portugal.pt (username=viewer, password=viewer).